 Syringe Access & Disposal

-CalHEP worked with hepatitis activists, HIV advocates, drug policy reformers, and the largest associations of pharmacists, physicians and nurses in the state to push SB 41 by Senator Leland Yee (D-SF), to make syringe access through pharmacies legal in California.
+CalHEP worked with hepatitis activists, HIV advocates, drug policy reformers, and the largest associations of pharmacists, physicians and nurses in the state to push AB 1743 by Assemblymember Phil Ting (D - San Francisco), to make syringe access through pharmacies legal in California.
 Now that it is law, we are part of an effort to educate pharmacists and encourage them to participate in the program and to provide information to the viral hepatitis community.
 Check back often for updated information and news.

 Links and important documents:

 - Federal and State Reports Supporting Syringe Access

 - Recent articles and studies